Charles Henry Allan Bennett: Impact, influence, and change of view

 In a hallowing scene Bennett is described as "calm, majestic, clearly master of it all", Crowley paints in detail the aura of the man, that thunders forth; "instantly a ray of divine brilliance cleaves the black clouds above his head, and his noble countenance flashing in that ecstasy of brightness."
 Crowley stating how this picture of Bennett was the literal truth.
 That Bennett was one of the very few people that he had met "who really could get ... the results they wished for" in this esoteric field, for it is easy for most to get unwished for results "madness, death, marriage".

-Biographer Kaczynski states that Crowley took on the Adeptus Minor Grade motto, "let there be light" in an Enochian angelic language.
-While he guarded this closely throughout his life, it shows a clear reference to the influence of his teacher and friend.
+Biographer Kaczynski states that Crowley took on the Adeptus Minor Grade motto, "let there be light" in Enochian; a translation of Bennett's Hebrew motto Iehi Aour.
+This shows a clear reference to the influence of his teacher and friend.
 Crowley once remarked concerning Bennett's powers: Bennett had constructed a magical wand out of glass, a lustre from a chandelier which he carried with him.
 He preferred this to the wands recommended by the G.D. and would keep it "charged with his considerable psychic force and ready for use".
 As it so happened, Crowley and Bennett were at a party and a group of theosophists present were ridiculing in disbelief the power of the wands.
 It was alleged by Crowley that "Allan promptly produced his and blasted one of them.
 It took fourteen hours to restore the incredulous individual to the use of his mind and his muscles."